-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell, even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Feeling tired is a common side effect of chemotherapy especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t operate or drive machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s finished.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

 Less common side effects of amsacrine

 Back to top

-Changes to the normal rhythm of your heart
+Changes to your heartbeat

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top

-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
-The doctor or nurse can give you more information.
+Cancer increases the chances of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you are having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes ones you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-This section is based upon our Amsacrine factsheet which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources, including:

-electronic Medicines Compendium (eMC). www.medicines.org.uk (accessed July 2013).
+electronic Medicines Compendium (eMC). medicines.org.uk (accessed July 2013).

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007 Lippincott Williams and Wilkins.
+5th edition.
+Lippincott Williams and Wilkins.
+2012.